-Aquifer Sensitivity Map (This is the area beneath the soil profile down to bedrock) The Geologic features map indicates the parcel is comprised of B1 geologic limitations.
-B1 has a high contamination
+Aquifer Sensitivity Map (This is the area beneath the soil profile down to bedrock) The Geologic features map indicates the parcel is comprised of B2 geologic limitations.
+B2 has a moderately-high contamination potential.

-Sensitive Aguifer Recharge Areas (Includes the soil profile and underlying geology).

-The Sensitive Aquifer Recharge Map indicates the entire parcel is within a Sensitive Aquifer Recharge Area (identified in red).
+Sensitive Aquifer Recharge Areas (Includes the soil profile and underlying geology).
+The Sensitive Aquifer Recharge Map indicates the parcel is not within a Sensitive Aquifer Recharge Area.

 Soil Leachability Map (This is only the soil profile within the parcel from the surface down to approx. 5 feet).
-The Soil Leachability Index indicates 10.58 acres or 53.61% of the parcel has a moderate leaching potential (identified in blue) for fertilizers (includes household use) identified.
-There were no high potentials identified.
+The Soil Leachability Index identifies 18.8 acres or 93.9% of the parcel has high leaching potentials identified (identified in red).

-Soil Permeability Map (This is only the soil profile within the parcel from the surface down to approx. 5 feet.
+Soil Permeability (This is only the soil profile within the parcel from the surface down to approx. 5 feet.
 Soil permeability is a reflection of the speed in which water (with or without pollutants) can move through the soil profile.)

-The USDA-NRCS Soil Survey Map of the area indicates 10.58 acres or 53.61% of the parcel contains highly permeable soils (identified in red).
+The USDA-NRCS Soil Survey Map of the area indicates there are no highly permeable soils on the parcel.